gardener/gardener/docs/usage/configuration.md

 * **Default domain secrets** (optional), contain the DNS provider credentials (having appropriate privileges) which will be used to create/delete DNS records for a default domain for shoots (e.g., `example.com`), please see [this](../../example/10-secret-default-domain.yaml) for an example.
   * Not every end-user/stakeholder/customer has its own domain, however, Gardener needs to create a DNS record for every shoot cluster.
   * As landscape operator you might want to define a default domain owned and controlled by you that is used for all shoot clusters that don't specify their own domain.
+  * If you have multiple default domain secrets defined you can add a priority as an annotation (`dns.gardener.cloud/domain-default-priority`) to select which domain should be used for new shoots while creation.
+The domain with the highest priority is selected while shoot creation.
+If there is no annotation defined the default priority is `0`, also all non integer values are considered as priority `0`.

 :warning: Please note that the mentioned domain secrets are only needed if you have at least one seed cluster that is not specifing `.spec.settings.shootDNS.enabled=false`.
 Seeds with this taint don't create any DNS records for shoots scheduled on it, hence, if you only have such seeds, you don't need to create the domain secrets.